Sanford (TV series): Syndication

 Sanford has not been included in the syndication package with Sanford and Son.
 However, reruns aired on BET throughout the 1990s.
 The show returned to BET in March 2008.
-To celebrate the return, an all day marathon of all 26 episodes occurred on March 8, 2008 to celebrate Daylight Saving Time as 'San-forward'.
-In 2022, the complete series became available to stream for free on Tubi.
-But as of March 2023, only 12 episodes are available to stream.
+To celebrate the return, an all day marathon of all 26 episodes occurred on March 8, 2008, to celebrate Daylight Saving Time as 'San-forward'.
+In 2022, the complete series became available to stream for free on Tubi until January 2026.